 Digital media continues to inspire lots of new customer research methods.
-Howevere, there are lots of myths, perceptions and misconceptions surrounding digital vs. traditional research methods.
-So what’s available and what factors affect the choice between digital vs. traditional research methods?
+However, there are lots of myths and misconceptions surrounding digital vs traditional research methods.
+So what’s available and what factors affect the choice between digital vs traditional research methods?
 For sure, the booming range of options are a boon for market researchers everywhere.

 Traditional research methods

 More traditional research methods involve either face-to-face or verbal conversations in real-time such as :

 - Qualitative focus groups or group discussions; enable topic discussion, exploration and idea generation, sharing, building and challenging.
-For example, by recruiting respondents with differing views to ‘conflict groups’ it is possible to challenge beliefs and also understand and uncover ways to overcome possible prejudices.
+For example, by recruiting respondents with differing views to ‘conflict groups’ it is possible to challenge beliefs and also uncover ways to overcome possible prejudices.

 - Depth interviews – face-to-face or telephone; enable in-depth understanding of topics and people; who they are, their attitudes, beliefs and motivations.
-Also suited to more confidential and sensitive topics e.g. healthcare, business-to-business.
+Also suited to more confidential and sensitive topics such as healthcare and business-to-business.

 - Accompanied shops in a real-life shopping environment; help reveal real-life shopping motivations and behaviour.

-- Ethnography – observing people in specific settings/environments to understand unconscious and unreported behavioural influences.
-For example, a builder in his/her work environment, to see what helps or hinders getting a job done.
+- Ethnography – observing people in specific settings or environments to understand unconscious influences.
+For example, a builder at his or her work place, to see what helps or hinders getting a job done.

 - Intercepts – stopping people in the street or other locations; useful to gain fast and high-level insights.
 For example, to assess motivations, quantify preferences, such as reaction to products or brands in out-of-home eating situations.